**UPDATED Program Dates: January 18th-19th; March 8th-9th; May 17th-18th**

 I look forward to helping you learn these valuable skills that will help transform your workplace as well.

-In order to take proper safety precautions, space is limited to 14 participants as this is a live, in person program.
+Space is limited to 16 participants and this is a live, in person program.